Alfresco/docs-alfresco/content-services/latest/install/containers/helm.md

 Follow the [AWS EKS Getting Started Guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html){:target="_blank"} to create a cluster and prepare your local machine to connect to the cluster.
 Use the "Managed nodes - Linux" option and specify a `--node-type` of at least m5.xlarge.

-As we'll be using Helm to deploy the ACS chart follow the [Using Helm with EKS](https://docs.aws.amazon.com/eks/latest/userguide/helm.html){:target="_blank"} instructions to setup helm on your local machine.
+As we'll be using Helm to deploy the Content Services chart follow the [Using Helm with EKS](https://docs.aws.amazon.com/eks/latest/userguide/helm.html){:target="_blank"} instructions to setup helm on your local machine.

 Helm also needs to know where to find charts, run the following commands to add the standard Helm repository and the Alfresco incubator and stable repositories to your machine: